glinchflash/Order-Form/README.md

 ## 🌼 Nice-to-have features (doable)

 ### Expanding due to success
-- Read about `get` variables and what you can do with it.
+- -[x] Read about `get` variables and what you can do with it.
-- Find commented navigation and activate it.
+- -[x] Find commented navigation and activate it.
 Tweak the content for your own store.
-- Make a second category of products, and provide a new array for this info.
+- -[x] Make a second category of products, and provide a new array for this info.
-- The navigation should work as a toggle to switch between the two categories of products.
+- -[x] The navigation should work as a toggle to switch between the two categories of products.

 ### Bulk orders
 - Allow the user to specify how much he or she wants to buy of a certain products